evhub/coconut/DOCS.md

 ### Pipeline

 Coconut uses pipe operators for pipeline-style function application.
-All the operators have a precedence in-between infix calls and comparisons, and are left-associative.
+All the operators have a precedence in-between function composition pipes and comparisons, and are left-associative.
 All operators also support in-place versions.
 The different operators are:
 ```coconut
 (|>)    => pipe forward
 (|*>)   => multiple-argument pipe forward